-Quant Network unveils innovative blockchain operating system Overledger at inaugural Quant X event in London
+Quant Network unveiled their game-changing blockchain Operating System at their inaugural Quant X event in London last night.

 The evening began with a presentation explaining the high barriers of entry faced by enterprises.
 When trying to implement blockchain technologies, businesses face a lack of skilled resources, tedious processes, complexity and risk.